Cyvelnet/laravel5-fractal/README.md

     php artisan vendor:publish

+#### For the reason, number of changes to port to Lumen are very minimal, new branch will be added for future breaking changes between laravel 5 and lumen.

 ##### TO DO
 * add functionality to artisan command to generate sub transformer and includes function boilerplate